baconman125/TicTacToe/README.md

 # TicTacToe
-tictactoe project to practice js stuff
+tictactoe project to practice js

-use the reset button like how you think one would use it https://baconman125.github.io/TicTacToe/
+use the reset button for resetting https://baconman125.github.io/TicTacToe/